Hermograph Press presents...

 Mercury strongly resembles our Moon in that it is heavily cratered.
 However, it differs in that it has few if any dark plains that we call maria or seas on the Moon.
 There *are* large smooth plains on Mercury, they just don't look dark.
 These plains are called planitia.

-Mountains are called montes but the only mountains have great size are those that surround a great bulls-eye pattern called Caloris Basin, a huge but only partially photographed pattern of rings of peaks surrounding an obvious point of impact (Planitia Caloris).
+Mountains are called montes but the only mountains that have great size are those that surround a great bulls-eye pattern called Caloris Basin, a huge but only (then) partially photographed pattern of rings of peaks surrounding an obvious point of impact (Planitia Caloris).

 In the twenty-plus years since Mariner 10, computers and digital enhancement techniques have improved.
 An interesting chemical analysis using these old photos has been done by Hawaiin astronomers Robinson and Lucy, and published in Science magazine in 1997.
 Their paper is also on a heavily graphic but colorful site at the Mercury Unveiled Website.

-Return to the Planet?
+Return to the Planet

 All Mariner 10 pictures are from the Jet Propulsion Laboratory, the Lunar Planetary Institute, or NASA..

-NEXT ORBIT: Merc, Meet Al!
+| NEXT ORBIT (5/5): Merc, Meet Al!
 Einstein's Relativity (and the planet Vulcan) Located Here!